rlecoder/member-claims-api-qa/docs/test_summary.md

 ## Overview

-Manual API testing was performed for the Member Claims API based on the documented API contract and test plan.
-Testing focused on validating core member and claim retrieval functionality, response structure, filtering logic, and basic error handling.
+Manual API testing was conducted for the Member Claims API based on the defined API contract and test cases.
+The focus of testing was to verify core member and claim retrieval functionality, filtering behavior, and basic error handling.

-All testing was executed using Postman, with limited SQL validation used to confirm sample data consistency.
+Testing was performed using Postman with mock API responses.

 ---

 ## Testing Scope

-The following areas were covered:
+Areas covered:

-- Member retrieval endpoints
+- Member lookup endpoints
 - Claim retrieval endpoints
 - Query parameter filtering
-- Response field validation
+- Response field and data type validation
-- Data type validation
 - Basic negative testing

-The following areas were not tested:
+Out of scope:
 - Authentication and authorization
 - Create, update, or delete operations
 - Performance or load testing